FrankWorldview/os/linux/README.md

 - sudo snap refresh → Updates all installed Snap packages.

 If you want a full upgrade, replacing upgrade with full-upgrade will also install kernel updates and handle dependencies better:

 `sudo apt update && sudo apt full-upgrade -y && sudo apt autoclean && sudo apt autoremove -y && sudo snap refresh`

 ### Install a Package
 `sudo apt install <package-name>`

 ### Query a Package
+- Check If a Package Is Installed
+`dpkg -l | grep <package-name>` or `apt list --installed | grep <package-name>`

+- Get Detailed Information About an Installed Package dpkg -s <package-name>

+- Find Where a Package’s Files Are Installed dpkg -L <package-name>

+- Query a Package That Is Not Installed apt show <package-name>

 ### Delete a Package
 Remove a package but keep its configuration files: